mathter/generated.github.io/docs/index.markdown

     }
 }
 ```
-In this case, custom configuration provides creation of object instance and fills all fields of object automatically
+In this case, custom configuration provides creation of class instance and fills all the fields of the object automatically
 by using [``DefaultFiller``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/DefaultFiller.java).

 #### @InstanceBuilder - simple object generation
 ``simple = true`` attribute (by default is ``false``) of
 [``@InstanceBuilder``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/InstanceBuilder.java)
 annotation can be used to skip filling stage of object generation.
-Such code is usefull if object have constructor with arguments.
+Such code is usefull if object has got a constructor with arguments.
 ```java
 public class Person {
    public Person(String name, String LastName) {